Paying for Cosmetology or Esthetician School

 Financial aid availability depends on your school.

-Aveda Institute Maryland, for example, offers financial assistance for current and former military servicemen.
-Paul Mitchell Schools also offer three forms of military financial aid.
-One includes a My Career Advancement Account Scholarship Program for military spouses.
+Aveda Institute Maryland, for example, offers the option of VA benefits and the GI Bill for those who qualify.
+Paul Mitchell Schools also offers three forms of military financial aid, including the My Career Advancement Account Scholarship Program for military spouses.

-Delgado Community College in New Orleans provides financial assistance on a first-come, first-serve basis.
-Students must complete a FAFSA, online scholarship form, and accept or decline their aid offer letter.
+Delgado Community College in New Orleans provides financial assistance on a first-come, first-served basis.
+Students must complete a FAFSA form, an online scholarship form, and accept or decline their aid offer letter.

 Possible Funding Source #6: School-Specific Payment Plans